th0rz05/Wali/README.md

 To obtain a list of the valid moves in any point of the game we use the predicates `valid_place_piece_moves/3`, `valid_remove_piece_moves/3` or `valid_move_piece_moves/3` depending on the type of move.

-This predicates use the findall predicate to find all the moves that are valid.
+These predicates use the findall predicate to find all the moves that are valid.

 <div style="display: block;  width: 60%; text-align: left">